An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 Spend your time wandering the quirky streets filled with trendy boutiques and uber-cool second-hand stores galore.
 The area has become known for its unique blend of Japanese and Western cultures.

 You’ll find many hip Japanese youths gathering around Triangle Park, in the middle of Amerika-mura which is a great spot for some people watching.
+Keep an eye out for the small-scale Statue of Liberty replica on top of one of the buildings!

 It’s not open until evening, but you’ll find the quirky Space Station retro gaming bar in this area, a fun place for a few drinks.
 You get your dose of nostalgia, by playing games on Nintedo64, SNES, Playstation and more.